Glyue User Docs

 Value Mappings Sets can still be used in these situations via the map_value() function, which takes in the name of the Value Mapping Set and the input value, and returns the corresponding output value.

-More about map_value() can be found in its documentation.
+More about map_value() can be found in .